Need Help? Give us a call.

 Before you print checks for the first time, make sure you do this alignment wizard.
 This will ensure that your printed amount lines up properly on your pre-printed check stock.
 (Note: If you want blank check stock, you’ll need an app for that, like these.)
 Below is what that wizard looks like.

-Click on No, continue setup to get to the amount alignment field.
-If you know the actual Horizontal and Vertical, you can enter them or hit the +/- keys.
-Or just grab the dollar amount using your mouse and drag it into position.
+Click on “No,” continue setup to get to the amount alignment field.
+If you know the actual horizontal and vertical, you can enter them or hit the “+/-” keys.
+You could also just grab the dollar amount using your mouse and drag it into position.
 Then click “View preview and print sample” and keep trying until you get it aligned how you like.
 Then click “Finish Setup.”
 Voucher and standard check stock are both supported.

 Once you print, you’ll be asked:

 Don’t say yes until the check(s) are completely printed.
-I promise that the minute you say yes and anything isn’t finished, that’s going to be when your printer decides to eat 10 checks, and to reprint them, you’ll have to open each one that didn’t print individually and mark it to be printed and do it all over.
+As luck would have it, the minute you say yes and anything isn’t finished, that’s going to be when your printer decides to eat 10 checks.
+To reprint them, you’ll have to open each one that didn’t print individually and mark it to be printed and do it all over.
 No one wants that!